systemacticco-rgb/lps-reference-implementation/SPEC.md

 Schema changes happen in README.md first.
 SPEC.md and code follow.
 README.md is the authority.

+### What does the signing layer do to the manifest?
+The manifest generator produces a JSON object.
+It is plain readable text with no protection — anyone could open it and change a value.
+The signing layer seals it.
+It takes the manifest JSON, converts it to bytes, and passes it through ECDSA P-256 using your private key.
+The output is a signature — a unique string that could only have been produced by combining that exact manifest with that exact private key.
+Change one byte in the manifest after signing and the signature no longer matches.
+Verification fails.
+The signing layer never touches the visible text.
+It only touches the manifest.

+### What are the two keys and what does each one do?
+Private key: signs the manifest.
+Only you have it.
+Never committed to GitHub.
+Never logged.
+Lives in .env file locally and in Vercel environment variables for deployment.
+Generated once using OpenSSL.
+Public certificate: verifies the signature.
+Anyone can have it.
+Committed to the repo.
+A verifier uses it to confirm the signature is valid without ever needing access to the private key.
+Two separate jobs.
+Two separate files.
+One never leaves your machine.
+The other is public by design.

+### What is the order of operations across all four components?
+1. Manifest generator produces JSON manifest from segment data.
+2. Signing layer signs that JSON using private key — produces signed manifest.
+3. Embedding layer takes signed manifest and embeds it into the text as invisible Unicode variation selectors.
+4. Verification tool extracts manifest from text, checks signature against public certificate, renders breakdown.
+The text and the manifest are two separate things throughout.
+The signing layer sits between the manifest generator and the embedding layer.
+It seals the manifest before it enters the text.

 ---

 ## 3. Signing Layer [SECURITY-CRITICAL]